 Yes.
-For competition they need to be Full, Youth, Participant, Life Honorary or Honorary Members and currently Financial.
-To vote at Branch Meetings they need to be over 18 years of age and Full, Life Honorary, Honorary Members or Participant Members and currently Financial.
+For competition they need to be Full, Youth, Youth Participant, Participant, Life Honorary or Honorary Members and currently Financial.

+To vote, move or second motions at Branch Meetings or to hold any Branch position including a State Management Council Delegate they need to be over 18 years of age and be a current Full, Life Honorary, Honorary Member or Participant Member of the ASHS.